[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 When not in use by the School, we make classrooms and our performance spaces, such as Trinity Hall, available to external groups for regular, scheduled use.
 Current users include state schools, the Dundee Choral Union, the Associated Board of the Royal Schools of Music, the National Youth Choir of Scotland and a number of charitites.

-If you are interested in hiring our facilities, please call Karen Traynor on 01382 202921.
+If you are interested in hiring any of our other facilities, please call Karen Traynor on 01382 202921.

 A Centre of Artistic Excellence – for the young people of Tayside